Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

     trainer:
       ...

-where the arguments can be passed directly through command line without specifying the class.
+where the arguments can be passed directly through the command line without specifying the class.
 For example:

 .. code-block:: bash